 Safety Considerations

-Kayak fishing involves real risks that demand respect.
-Take safety seriously before every trip.
+Kayak fishing involves real risk.
+Take it seriously every single trip.

 Personal Flotation

-Wear your PFD every time, no exceptions.
-Inflatable models designed for paddlers don’t restrict casting and remain comfortable all day.
-Standard foam PFDs work fine too—the best one is the one you’ll actually wear.
+Wear your PFD.
+Every time.
+No exceptions.
+No “it’s just a short paddle.”
+Inflatable models designed for paddlers don’t restrict casting and stay comfortable all day.
+Regular foam PFDs work too.
+The best PFD is the one you’ll actually wear.
+Dead anglers have the best excuses for not wearing one.

 Weather Awareness